 Director of Research, Center for Shakespeare in Diverse Classrooms, UC Davis, in partnership with Globe Education, Shakespeare’s Globe, London (Patrick Spottisooode, Director).
 2018-

 Heidi Ballard is the Founder and Faculty Director of the Center for Community and Citizen Science.
 You can find more information about her past and current projects, and sign up for occasional updates at the Center’s website.

-Marcela Cuellar joined the School of Education in July 2014 as an assistant professor in higher education & leadership.
+Marcela Cuellar joined the School of Education in July 2014.
 She received her doctorate in Higher Education and Organizational Change at the UCLA Graduate School of Education & Information Studies.
 Her research examines access and equity in higher education, Hispanic Serving Institutions (HSIs) and emerging HSIs, and Latinx student success.
 More specifically, Dr. Cuellar employs quantitative and qualitative methods to explore Latinx students’ experiences at HSIs and emerging HSIs and how they are empowered as a result of their educational experiences during college and beyond.

-Darnel Degand joined the School of Education in July 2017.
-He studies the various ways media and society influence the development of social success skills.
-He also examines the social processes that exist within media production environments and media consumption experiences.
+Darnel Degand joined the School of Education as an assistant professor in July 2017.
+He studies the various ways media and society influence the development of social success skills by exploring the social processes that exist within media production environments and media consumption experiences.
 His research also involves the design and development of educational media products and experiences.